poletaevvlad/CubeLang/docs/stdlib.md

 ```bash
 func add_first(collection: list of T, value: T)
 ```
-Adds an elements to the begining of a list.
+Adds an element to the beginning of a list.
 Its index will be 0.

 <hr>